puzzle/jenkins-techlab/labs/10_failures.md

 on the other hand failure handling can become quite disruptive in scripted pipelines.

-Lab 10.1: Local Rocketchat Setup
+Lab 10.1: Local Rocket.Chat Setup
 ------------------

-If you use the Local Docker Setup for the Techlab, you need to start a local RocketChat instance and configure the Rocket Chat Notification plugin.
+If you use the Local Docker Setup for the Techlab, you need to start a local Rocket.Chat instance and configure the Rocket.Chat Notification plugin.

-1. Start the local RocketChat with docker-compose.
+1. Start the local Rocket.Chat with docker-compose.
 Depending on your docker installation you need to run whis command with `sudo`:
 `docker-compose -f local_env/rocketchat-compose.yml up -d`

-2. Login to RocketChat at http://localhost:3000 with:
+2. Login to Rocket.Chat at http://localhost:3000 with:
     ```
     user: admin
     password: admin